Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists inward and outward links on a JIRA issue, and specifies the return format (YAML with fields).
-It distinguishes itself from sibling tools like jira_link (create) and jira_link_remove.
+The description clearly states it lists inward and outward links on a JIRA issue, specifies the return format (YAML with fields), and mentions it mirrors a CLI command.
+This is specific and distinguishes it from sibling tools like jira_link_create and jira_link_remove.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.